ytang913/React-To-Do/README.md

-# To Do List
+# React To Do

 # About

-This project is a To Do List where users can add and delete tasks
+This project is essentially is a to do list

+The user can add tasks by typing in the name of the task and the date and time they want to accomplish it

 # Documentation
 This project was built using React.JS

-Backend using JSON server

-Frontend is React
+There are multiple tasks users can do are add task, delete task, and toggle reminders.

+These tasks are done using React Props and React Hooks

 React Props and Hooks.